Duty to pay instalments (taxpayers other than companies)

 If you have earnings less than 25% of your total income

-If you have a small salary (less than 25% of your total income) you'll still have payments deducted from your earnings, but as this will only account for a small part of your total tax and you must still make a payment on account.
+If you have a small salary (25% or less of your total income) you'll still have payments deducted from your earnings, but as this will only account for a small part of your total tax and you must still make a payment on account.